sachin-sadhu/obsidian_vault/Year 4 CS/Graphics.md

 #### Odd Even Test

-Method of determing which pixels are inside by counting how many times a line from the pixel to infitnity cross a polygon edge.
+Method of determing which pixels are inside by counting how many times a line from the pixel to infinity cross a polygon edge.

 - Odd number of crossings - pixel is inside (fill it)
 - Even number of crossings - pixel is outside (don't fill it)